Paperback-iOS/website/src/privacy-policy.md

 We use the information we collect or receive:

 -   **To facilitate account creation and logon process.** If you choose to link your account with us to a third party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
-See the section below headed "[HOW DO WE HANDLE YOUR SOCIAL LOGINS](#_5-how-do-we-handle-your-social-logins)" for further information.
+See the section below headed "[5.
+How do we handle your social logins?](#_5-how-do-we-handle-your-social-logins)" for further information.
 -   **To enforce our terms, conditions and policies for Business Purposes, Legal Reasons and Contractual.**
 -   **To respond to legal requests and prevent harm.** If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
 -   **To manage user accounts**.
 We may use your information for the purposes of managing our account and keeping it in working order.
 -   **To deliver services to the user.** We may use your information to provide you with the requested service.

-## **3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?**
+## 3. Will your information be shared with anyone?

 **_In Short:_** _We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfill business obligations._